sarahmfrost/artsandcrafts/README.md

 # arts and crafts

-Multi-layer Recurrent Neural Networks (LSTM, RNN) for word-level language models in Python using TensorFlow.
+RNN for word-level language models in Python using TensorFlow.

 Used code from https://github.com/hunkim/word-rnn-tensorflow which is inspired from Andrej Karpathy's [char-rnn](https://github.com/karpathy/char-rnn).

 I used *Love Letters of Nathaniel Hawthorne*, volumes 1 and 2.
 I found the books as text files from Project Gutenberg.